Transport properties of baryon rich back-reacted thermal plasma with finite 't Hooft coupling correction: Conclusion and Discussion

 Finally, the energy loss of a rotating probe quark has been investigated.
 An increment in temperature and GB coupling leads to a slight reduction in the rotational energy loss, whereas it enhances for an increment in velocity, angular frequency, flavor density and potential.
 A similar qualitative behaviour is observed for the pure drag energy loss, except that, in this case, an increase in both velocity and temperature leads to an enhancement of the drag energy loss.
 In contrast, the pure vacuum energy loss depends solely on the velocity and angular frequency of the probe quark and is independent of the remaining parameters.

-The overall observation regarding the transport properties of the baryon rich back-reacted thermal plasma with finite 't Hooft coupling correction dual to charged AdS black hole with higher derivative GB gravity and string cloud is consistent with the previous findings of \cite{Pokhrel_2025,Pokhrel_2025a}.
+The overall observation regarding the transport properties of the baryon rich back-reacted thermal plasma with finite 't Hooft coupling correction dual to charged AdS black hole with higher derivative GB gravity and string cloud is consistent with the previous findings of \cite{Caceres2006,Gubser_2006,Caceres2006a,Nakano_2007,Chakrabortty2011a,Chakrabortty2016a,Chen:2024epd,Pokhrel_2025,Pokhrel_2025a,Zhu:2024ynp,Zhang_2024,Hou_2021}.
+Since, chiral symmetry breaking is not considered in the present setup, our results should be interpreted strictly within the domain of this model.
 The present study may be further extended to other transport properties such as entanglement entropy, photon and dilepton production rates, etc., in the same back-reacted thermal plasma.